Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 How long does it take to build a custom AI system?

-Most production AI systems take 10–20 weeks from discovery to deployment.
+Many production AI systems take roughly 10–20 weeks from discovery to deployment.
 The primary variable is data: how organized it is, how much preparation it needs, and whether it actually reflects the problem you are trying to solve.
 Teams that invest in data readiness before the build consistently come in at the shorter end of that range.

 What are the main risks of AI software development?

 Data quality problems are the most common.
 Privacy and compliance requirements that surface late cause the most expensive delays.
-Adoption failure – where the system is built but the team does not use it – accounts for a significant share of projects that deliver no ROI despite working technically.
+Adoption failure, where the system is built but the team does not use it, accounts for a significant share of projects that deliver no ROI despite working technically.
 Each of these risks is manageable if the engagement is structured to surface them early.

 Is AI software development right for small and mid-sized companies?